 Frustrated teachers demand better pay at packed Livingston school board meeting

-LIVINGSTON - Outside of the Livingston Parish School Board, teachers lined the street asking for support.
+LIVINGSTON PARISH - Outside of the Livingston Parish School Board, teachers lined the street asking for support.
 They waved signs and wore T-shirts proclaiming "I'm not worth a penny, help us get our voice heard."

 It comes just days after Livingston Parish voters shot down a one-percent sales tax that would have funded raises for the school system.